 *Please be sure to eat a substantial meal before your donation.

-If you plan to schedule a platelet donation and have not donated at the Donor Center since mid-July 2016 have a history of pregnancy, please contact the Donor Center before scheduling your appointment online.
-Recent regulatory requirements have resulted in a change to the eligibility criteria for some female platelet donors, and we would like the opportunity to speak with you over the phone before scheduling your appointment.
+If you plan to schedule a platelet donation, have not donated at the Donor Center since mid-July 2016, or have a history of pregnancy, please contact the Donor Center before scheduling your appointment online.
+Recent regulatory requirements have resulted in a change to the eligibility criteria for some platelet donors, and we would like the opportunity to speak with you over the phone before scheduling your appointment.
 Please call 716-845-8275.

 Additional criteria